winitzki/scall/tutorial/programming_dhall.md

 ```

 In practical coding, it is easier to work with `contraliftM` because it is more powerful: it includes at once the functionality of `cmap` and `inflateM`.
-But when deriving general properties of $M$-filterable contrafunctors, it is simpler to work with `inflateM` as its type signature is shorter.
+But when deriving general properties of $M$-filterable contrafunctors, it is simpler to work with `inflateM` as its type   is shorter.
 For this reason, we defined the `MContraFilterable` typeclass via the method `inflateM`, and we will perform all typeclass derivations using that method.

 To understand why the specific type signature of `contraliftM` is useful, let us look at the code for the general $M$-filterable monad combinator: